kodeplay/kodecrm-opencart-v1.5.4/READ_ME.txt

 With Vqmod

-* Copy the files from the 'added' and 'modified' directory to your target installation directory of OpenCart.
+* Copy the files from the 'added' directory to your target installation directory of OpenCart.

 * Give permission to to the following from System -> Users -> User Groups [Edit]